 Surprise!
 He's not dead.
 And he's regained his memory.
 Turns out he's none other than Merlin, and the lady is Morgan le Fey.
 When trapped in the cave (you know the story, right?) he made aging work backwards and then forwards over and over again until something finally broke him free (and amnesiated him) when he was about ten years old and on the growing older stage.

 This means Earl also remembers how to do magic, but magic has 'changed' over time, and he hasn't kept up with the changes like Morgan has.
 His spells tend to turn out purple and are oftentimes ineffective.
 He needs practice.
-He'd also like Arthur.
-They head off to find Avalon.
+He'd also like to find Arthur.
+They head off in search of Avalon.

 Morgan makes some efforts to stop them, and they have some other annoyances along the way.
 Welly and Heather grow emotionally, Welly discovering that killing people isn't all that fun.
 But finally they make it, and a young Arthur Pendragon (rather shocked by April

-in Britain being all frosty and grey) and Merlin being a quest to reunite Britain.
+in Britain being all frosty and grey) and Merlin begin a quest to reunite Britain.
 The end.